iggym/openapispecnotes/README.md

  Notes, Thoughts and links regarding how to be productive with the OpenAPI Specification

 ---
+### Overview
+The [OpenAPI Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification) is an API definition language or format that enables you to describe an API and subsequently generate

-The [OpenAPI Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification), previosuly known as the Swagger Specification, is a specification for
+The [OpenAPI Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification) was previosuly known as the Swagger Specification.

+It is primarily a specification for
 * Describing RESTful Web services.
 * Producing RESTful Web services.
 * Consuming RESTful Web services.